aabbtree77/twinpeekz/README.md

 allocations.
 They also overlap with some other purposes: a mutable function argument qualifier, or a test if the structure field exists after loading a struct from *.json, by checking for the nil value if the structure element has been defined as a pointer.

 The tools are OK.
 I could use go-vim, and mostly just :GoDef and ctrl+O to get back, sometimes :GoRename.
 The GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.
 No luxury with "import pdb; pdb.set_trace()" as with Python's REPL.
-Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful, but I relied on go-vim and :GoDef with printf mostly, and RenderDoc.
+Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful.
+I relied on go-vim and :GoDef with printf, and RenderDoc.

 The code here was written prior to Go version 1.18.
 The math parts could now use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places, though this is hardly worth it.